chenhongyu2048/LLM-inference-optimization-paper/README.md

 ### LLM Serving 💡

 LLM server providers will focus on this part.
+Engineering practices are just as important as algorithm optimization.

 - [ ] ⭐ [AlpaServe: Statistical Multiplexing with Model Parallelism for Deep Learning Serving](https://arxiv.org/abs/2302.11665): accepted by OSDI'23
 - [ ] ⭐ [STI: Turbocharge NLP Inference at the Edge via Elastic Pipelining](https://arxiv.org/abs/2207.05022): Elastic will be important in the future, accepted by ASPLOS'23